China's highest producer inflation in over 12 years highlights global price pressures

-BEIJING (Reuters) - China’s factory gate prices rose at their fastest annual pace in over 12 years in May, driven by surging commodity prices, highlighting global inflation pressures at a time when policymakers are trying to revitalise COVID-hit growth.
+BEIJING (Reuters) - China’s May factory gate prices rose at their fastest annual pace in over 12 years due to surging commodity prices, highlighting global inflation pressures at a time when policymakers are trying to revitalise COVID-hit growth.

 Analysts in a Reuters poll had expected the PPI to rise 8.5% after a 6.8% increase in April.